michristianson/ech-capacities-cpp/README.md

 # Licensing

 This library is provided under the MIT license.
-See LICENSE for details.
-The gist of it is: feel free to do anything you want with this code, provided you retain the information in the LICENSE file whenever you make copies of it.
+See LICENSE.txt for details.
+The gist of it is: feel free to do anything you want with this code, provided you retain the information in LICENSE.txt whenever you make copies of it.